jakejosh6751/Manufacturing-Downtime-Analysis-/README.md

   - "Minimum Batch Time"

 #### Key Measures:
-Used the ... functions to create Data Analysis Expressions to enhance creation of Key Metrics and charts.
+Used the CALCULATE, ALLSELECTED, SUMMARIZE, DIVIDE, SUM, SUMX, and FILTER functions to create Measures to enhance creation of Key Metrics and charts.
 Key Measures Include;
 - Overall Line Efficiency;
 - Overall Operators Efficiency;
 - Actual Batch Time;
 - Planned Batch Time; and
 - Total Downtime.

 #### Data Exploration and Visualization:
 Insights were derived using the following visualizations in Power BI: